Aggressive Harrisburg, PA Military Defense Attorneys

 Call today to consult with a hard-hitting court martial attorney.

-Service members working in Harrisburg, PA deserve the best military lawyers possible to defend them at their trial or administrative separation proceeding.
+Service members working in Harrisburg, PA deserve the best military defense lawyers possible to defend them at their trial or administrative separation proceeding.

 If you or a family member are stationed in Harrisburg, PA and are accused of a UCMJ offense such as sex assault or if you are dealing with an administrative separation, NJP, elimination board, letter of reprimand, then contact our court martial defense lawyers today.